Family holidays at Easter

 If you like a bargain, take a look at First Choice SplashWorld which has 24 all-inclusive hotels in sunny locations, each with a water park on site or next door and free supervised children’s clubs.
-First Choice also has free child places.

 A villa holiday is a great way for families to enjoy the Mediterranean.
-We recommend villas in the Greek island of Corfu, Paxos and Lefkada and charming Kefalonia where many properties are within a short walk of beach, shops and tavernas.
+I recommend villas in the Greek island of Corfu, Paxos and Lefkada and charming Kefalonia where many properties are within a short walk of beach, shops and tavernas.

-Long haul holidays over Easter
+Long haul family holidays over Easter

 Although it’s not strictly long haul, the Middle East is perfect in Easter.
 Try these photography holidays for families with The Adventure Company.